rafgraph/event-from/README.md

 const handleFocusEvent = (e) => {
   if (eventFrom(e) === 'key') {
-    // set focus styles when focus is from keyboard input }
+    // add focus styles when focus is from keyboard input }
 };